webexpo/tool1/README.md

 We may work on these issues in a near future.

-- French translations are officially supported but missing [COMING SOON].

 - Inputs lack robust validation mechanisms and may lead to undefined behavior in some cases.